Lincoln National Corporation

-Lincoln National Corporation (“LNC”) headquartered in Radnor, PA, is the parent corporation of, among others, The Lincoln National Life Insurance Company, First Penn-Pacific Life Insurance Company and Lincoln Life & Annuity Company of New York.
-LNC’s subsidiaries have offices located in Atlanta, GA; Concord, NH; Fort Wayne, IN; Greensboro, NC; Hartford, CT; Omaha, NE; Philadelphia, PA; Radnor, PA; Rolling Meadows, IL; and Syracuse, NY.
+Lincoln National Corporation (“LNC”) headquartered in Radnor, PA, is the parent corporation of, among others, The Lincoln National Life Insurance Company, First Penn-Pacific Life Insurance Company, Liberty Life Assurance Company of Boston, and Lincoln Life & Annuity Company of New York.
+LNC’s subsidiaries have offices located in Atlanta, GA; Concord, NH; Fort Wayne, IN; Greensboro, NC; Hartford, CT; Omaha, NE; Philadelphia, PA; Radnor, PA; Rolling Meadows, IL; Dover, NH; and Syracuse, NY.
 Lincoln Financial Advisors Corporation, Lincoln Financial Distributors, Inc., and Lincoln Financial Securities Corporation have business locations throughout the USA.
 Unless the context otherwise implies, as used herein LNC refers to LNC and its subsidiaries.

 Business continuity planning

 LNC has a documented corporate policy requiring each Business Unit to develop a business continuity plan.
 In support of this policy, LNC’s Business Resilience area has the full-time responsibility of coordinating the development, testing and maintenance of all LNC Business Continuity Plans.
-Business Resilience also manages contracts with recovery services vendors and is responsible for management reporting on all aspects of continuity.
-A formal systematic process with auditable controls enforces the corporate policy on continuity.
+Business Resilience determines and drives appropriate strategies for the development of a resilient business environment with formal systematic processes with auditable controls that enforces the corporate policy on continuity.

 LNC’s Business Continuity Plans address advance preparations and actions to be taken in response to disruptions of various magnitudes.
 The Business Continuity Plans address the potential impact of varying risks of disruptions to LNC employees, equipment, computer and telecommunications systems, and office facilities.
 While it is impossible to anticipate every type of disruption that could affect LNC’s businesses, LNC takes an ‘all hazards’ approach to planning which encompasses reduction in workforce, loss of facility and loss of data.